alpatania/sassafras/README.md

 The script reads the unread Google Scholar Alerts emails
 ![Gmail alerts](gmail_GSalerts.png)

-Then save the information in a GoogleSheet
+Then saves the article's information in a GoogleSheet
 ![Google sheet](gsheet_GSalerts.png)

 **UPDATE:** Right now it is optional, but the google script can send an email of the top 10 papers ordered by number of occurances.